dmccreary/dmccreary/docs/recommendations.md

 When Dan arrived on site to work through the implementation, he patiently explained all the aspects of the project and synchronized to our knowledge level in order to gain maximum efficiency in completing the project together.

 Dan has the rare skill of combining technical expertise with incredible business and inter-personal interfacing skills.
 He has been always diligent in providing services for our company and invested in the cause of increasing productivity and simplifying business operations.
 We would not hesitate to hire Dan again and always maintain an open ear for his suggestions.

-#### Mitch Berg

-* Principal UX Designer, problem solver, mentor.
-* February 7, 2007
-* Dan was senior to Mitch but didn't manage Mitch directly

-Working in the same room as Dan was like riding in a Turbo Carrera with no brakes; you never knew where you were going to end up, but it was going to be an interesting trip.
-Dan is a visionary, the kind of guy every organization or team needs to put a goal, one worth shooting for, out in front of everyone else.
-A genuinely inspiring guy to work for.

 #### Max Roesler